Understanding Hot Water Plumbing: The Complete Beginner's Guide

 Hot Water Plumbing FAQ

-How long will an electric water heater last?
+How long does an electric water heater last?